rossy/img2xterm/README.md

  * Doesn't work in [mosh] [7].
  * There is something wrong with the implementation of [CIE94 delta-E] [8].
- * ImageMagick can be glitchy.
-Perhaps using libpng would be a better idea.

 [7]: https://github.com/keithw/mosh
 [8]: https://en.wikipedia.org/wiki/Color_difference#CIE94